Planar Geometry and Image Recovery from Motion-Blur: Multi-Planar Motion deblurring

 \section{Multi-Planar Motion deblurring}

 In this section, we introduce our approach for recovery of complete scene geometry and restoration of the latent image assuming the availability of a single motion blurred image of a multi-planar scene.
-As discussed in Section \ref{secn_multi_plane_scene}, from a single motion blurred image, we can recover the normals corresponding to all the planes.
-However, to recover the latent image, we need to solve for the remaining unknown variables in the image formation model (Eq. \eqref{g_part_eqn}-\eqref{gi_defn_eqn}).
+From a single motion blurred image, we can recover the normals corresponding to all the planes.
+However, to recover the latent image, we need to solve for the remaining unknown variables in the image formation model.